tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-Arabic.md

 - `<placeName>` (names can be made up of other names)
 - `<geogName>` a name associated with some geographical feature such as a mountain or river
-- `<geogFeat>` a term for some particular kind of geographical feature e.g. ‘Mount’, ‘Lake’
+- `<geogFeat>` a term for some particular kind of geographical feature e.g. 'Mount', 'Lake'

 For example: